-A performance management best practice is the use of predictive KPI dashboard reporting.
+These key performance indicators examples describe a management best practice is the use of predictive KPI dashboard reporting.
 The following six examples illustrate the benefit of this performance management best practice approach for predictive KPI dashboard reporting.

-Businesses can benefit from this structured approach to reporting their performance measurements as part of implementing an Operational Excellence system.
-The described techniques address the metric reporting needs described in a 1-minute business-needs video.
+Businesses can benefit from this structured approach to reporting their performance measurements as part of an Integrated Enterprise Excellence Business Management System.
+The described techniques address the metric reporting enhancement needs that are described in a 1-minute business-needs video.

 A key performance indicator for a company had the following KPI dashboard